 115. How Much to Feed a Puppy: Getting Your Pup’s Weight Checked Regularly

-Weird shifts in weight in puppies, especially, can be really dangerous.
+Weird shifts in weight in puppies, especially, can be dangerous.

-Since she’s growing, your puppy’s weight should really increase on a dailybasis, even if she’s always generally skinny.
+Since she’s growing, your puppy’s weight should increase daily, even if she’s always generally skinny.

 Their muscle and bone mass must increase to keep healthy.

-Here’s our guide to how much should my dog eat will tell you how to keep tabs on your puppy’s Body Conditioning Score, as well as provide other dog training tips to help keep her at a healthy weight.
+Our guide to how much my dog should eat will tell you how to keep tabs on your puppy’s Body Conditioning Score, as well as provide other dog training tips to help keep her at a healthy weight.

 Dog Health and Dog Grooming Tips